debuti/keso/README.md

 #### Minimum Supported Rust Version (MSRV)

-This crate is guaranteed to compile on stable Rust 1.42 and up.
-It might compile with older versions but that may change in any new patch release.
+This crate is guaranteed to compile on stable Rust 1.59 and up.
+It wont compile in earlier versions since asm! macro was unstable.

 ## Dev